-For this reason, it can be difficult to determine what a mixed breed will act or look like.
+Since this dog is a mixed of two very different dogs, it can also be difficult to determine what a mixed breed will act or look like.
 However, the dog can only inherit traits from either the American Bulldog or the Labrador, so we can make broad predictions.

 It is rare to find a breeder that specializes in American Bulldog Lab puppies.
 Because this isn’t a registered breed or even considered a separate breed, there are not many breeders around.
 Typically, these puppies are “accidents” or the result of home breeders.
 You’re likely to find them at local animal shelters and rescues.

-If you rescue one of these puppies, you can expect to pay about $100-$300.
+If you rescue one of these puppies, the fee you’d be expected to pay is minimal.
 This is mostly to cover their vaccinations and medical needs, which can be somewhat expensive for these puppies.
 Adult dogs will likely cost about the same and may be easier to find.
 Check local rescues, and let them know what you’re looking for.
 Many will be more than happy to call you if a dog that matches your description comes through the door.

 Temperament & Intelligence of the American Bulldog Lab Mix